ten-protocol/go-ten/Simulation/README.md

 This project is a breadth-first pass through the functionality of a full obscuro system.

 ## Usage
-Run main.go, and configure parameters inside.
+1. Run main.go, and configure parameters inside.

-There might be command line support in the future
+2. Run simulation_test.go

 ## High level overview

 There are four main actors:
-- L1 nodes (Miners)
+- L1 nodes (Miners).
+All of which are configured in a L1Network
-- L2 nodes (Aggregators).
+- L2 nodes (Aggregators), configured in a L2Network.
 Each L2 node has to be connected to an L1 node via RPC.
 - Users (Wallets)
 - The Network

-The network knows about all the L1 and L2 nodes, and also handles all communication between them.
-To simulate reality, it introduces a random latency.
+The networks handle the communication between nodes, and, to simulate reality, it introduces a random latency.

 ### L1